 The reason no one should despise a little one is that they have an angel before the father.
 Does Jesus imply children have guardian angels?
 One problem with Christian thinking about angels is we are more influence by popular culture than the Bible.
 In the Bible, angels are in fact concerned for the believer, but they never are portrayed as “Harold the Angel” who is trying to earn his wings.

-There is some hint of “angels as guardians” in the Old Testament and the literature of the Second Temple period.
+There is a hint of guardian angels in the Old Testament and the literature of the Second Temple period.
 In Psalm 91:11-13, for example, angels guard every way of the psalmist.
 This is the verse Satan himself quotes during Jesus’s temptation.
 There are several stories in the Old Testament in which people see angels (Jacob in Gen 24:7, 24:40, 48:16).
 There are a number of Second Temple allusions to something like a guarding angel.
 In Tobit 5:4-22, Tobit sees the angel Raphael, Raphael then travels with him and protects his on several occasions.

 Most modern discussions of angels sounds more like new age psychobabble.
 In modern new age, mystical Christianity the guardian angel idea has grown into a wild eco-system of demi-gods who allegedly can be contacted, evoked and manipulated into giving you good fortune and wealth.
 “Guardian angels watch over you throughout your lifetime.
 Guardian angels provide protection, guidance and encouragement.
 Your guardian angel is praying for you and delivering the answers to your prayers.
 Your guardian angel also keeps a record of the choices you have made in your lifetime.